All data for each jurisdiction is current as of 2013, unless otherwise noted.

 The Sixth Amendment Center is dedicated to providing as much information on the right to counsel as possible, so that all of those who are involved in making and carrying out policies to ensure the right to counsel have accurate information upon which to base their decisions, and so that residents, taxpayers, and voters can be informed.
 We provide the facts about how the right to counsel is carried out in each state, updating that information as frequently as possible.
-To learn about the right to counsel in a particular state, click on the name of the state in the States section below.
+To learn about the right to counsel in a particular state or territory, click on its name in the States & Territories section below.

 District of Columbia